 For even more inspiration, check out my Christmas recipes and cookies and biscuits archives!

-If you’re sharing a photo of your cookies on Instagram, don’t forget to tag me #sweetsavouryblog – it makes my day when you do!
+If you’re sharing a photo of your cookies on Instagram, don’t forget to tag me #sweetsavouryblog – it makes my day to see what you’ve been making 🙂

 Red Velvet and White Chocolate Cookies